Mint Chip Ice Cream

 Instructions

-• When milk reaches 160 degrees, take a small measuring cup and pour into the egg mixture, whisking vigorously as you pour it in.
-Continue to pour about a cup of hot milk into the eggs.
+When milk reaches 165 degrees, take a measuring cup and pour about one cup of the hot liquid into the egg mixture, whisking vigorously as you pour it in.

-• In a large bowl, combine the tempered eggs with the heavy cream, vanilla, and creme de menthe.
+• Combine ice cream ingredients.
+In a large measuring bowl, combine the cooled tempered egg mixture, vanilla extract, a pinch of salt, and 2 ounces of the Creme de Menthe.
 Mix well and refrigerate for at least four hours before churning.
-Mixture should be VERY COLD!
+The mixture should be VERY COLD!

 Video